Pipe Pressure Drop Calculator — Friction Loss in bar, Pa & psi (Darcy-Weisbach)

 What Darcy friction factor should I use for steel pipe?

-How do I account for pipe fittings (elbows, valves, tees)?
+How do I account for pipe fittings and valves in pressure drop calculation?

 When should I use Hagen-Poiseuille instead of Darcy-Weisbach?

-Hagen-Poiseuille applies only to laminar flow (Reynolds number Re < 2300).
-For laminar flow: ΔP = 128 × μ × Q × L / (π × D⁴), where μ is dynamic viscosity (Pa·s).
-Darcy-Weisbach applies to turbulent flow (Re > 4000), which covers most industrial piping.
-For transitional flow (2300 < Re < 4000), the flow is unstable and both formulas give approximate results.
+Hagen-Poiseuille applies only to laminar flow (Reynolds number Re < 2300): ΔP = 128 × μ × Q × L / (π × D⁴), where μ is dynamic viscosity (Pa·s).
+Laminar flow occurs with viscous fluids (heavy oil, polymer solutions, food products) or very small pipe diameters.
+Darcy-Weisbach applies to turbulent flow (Re > 4000) which covers most industrial water, oil, gas, and steam piping.
+Transitional flow (2300–4000) is unstable — use both equations and take the more conservative (higher ΔP) result.

-How do I convert pressure drop from Pa to bar or psi?
+How do I convert pressure drop between Pa, bar, kPa, and psi?